Hilerioluwa12/Hilerioluwa12/README.md

 You can click the Preview link to take a look at your changes.
 --->
 <h1 align="center">👋 Hello!
 I'm Adebayo Martins Abayomi </h1>
-<h3 align="center">I'm open to new job opportunities and challenges</h3>
+<h3 align="center">I'm open to new job opportunities, challenges and collaborations</h3>

 [![Github views](https://komarev.com/ghpvc/?username=Hilerioluwa12&style=flat-square&color=green)](https://github.com/shelcia)<div align="left" width="50%">
   <h2> About me </h2>

-  I'm a pragmatic software engineering student   with a passion for technology and software engineering looking to work with great people and solve challenging problems.
+  I'm a pragmatic Data Science student with a passion for Machine learning, Deep learning and AI engineering looking to work with great people and solve challenging problems.
 Ever eager to learn and work outside of my comfort zone.

-**My goal as a developer is to build digital solutions that solve real-world problems, provide value for businesses, and help people.**
+**My goal as a Data Science expert is to build models and deploy production ready tools that solve real-world problems, provide value for businesses, and help people.**

-  - 💻 I’m currently learning how to improve my code quality using SOLID principles and Design Patterns.
+  - 💻 I’m continuosly learning how to improve my skills using SOLID principles and Design Patterns.
-  - 💬 Ask me about C, Python, HTML  CSSand javascript.
+  - 💬 Ask me about Python (libraries like Pandas, NumPy, TensorFlow, PyTorch), model evaluation (accuracy, precision, recall, etc.) and techniques like cross-validation.
   - ⚡ Quote: DO HARD THINGS!!!
 <div>